Felicia (Darkstalkers)

-Felicia (フェリシア, Ferishia) is a fictional character from the Darkstalkers series of fighting games by Capcom, where she is an optimistic American catgirl who was raised in a convent.
+Felicia (フェリシア, Ferishia) is a fictional character from the Darkstalkers series of fighting games created by Capcom, where she is an optimistic American catgirl who was raised in a convent.
 Introduced in the 1994 game Darkstalkers: The Night Warriors and its subsequent sequels, she has also appeared in other games outside of the Darkstalkers series and related media and merchandise, becoming one of the most popular Capcom characters.